ray-project/ray/doc/source/rllib/rllib-training.rst

     )

 Loading and restoring a trained algorithm from a checkpoint is simple.
-For RLlib checkpoint versions of "v1" or higher, do:
+For RLlib checkpoint versions of >= v1.0 (you can find your checkpoint's version by looking into the ``rllib_checkpoint.json`` file inside your checkpoint directory), do:

 .. code-block:: python